 Our goal is to debunk gender biases in STEM subjects and careers among participants, encourage and maintain interest in STEM fields and increase awareness of STEM academic options and career opportunities.
 A maximum of 15 middle school students, selected by an application process, can join.

 In addition to the after-school experience, these middle school girls will visit CWRU several times during the academic year to take advantage of the college experience.
 Students may also take part in a NASA –sponsored classroom contest while being 'coached' by their WISER mentors.
 All costs associated with the program (supplies, materials, food, transportation and admission fees) are provided by WISER.
 Citizens Leadership Academy and Monticello Middle School provides classroom space for club activities.

-INTRODUCE A GIRL TO ENGINEERING DAY (IAGTE)
+INTRODUCE A GIRL TO SCIENCE & ENGINEERING DAY (IAGTSED)